sercankulcu/sercankulcu.github.io/_memory/2009-11-05-twenty-good-minutes.md

 ## Through Twenty Good Minutes

 I keep returning to the small practical detail, because that is where the feeling is stored.
 The object or phrase works like a handle on a drawer I did not know was still there.

-The object or phrase works like a handle on a drawer I did not know was still there.
 The memory does not ask to be important; it only asks not to be erased.